Back to California

 What This Bill Does

-• Requires large private businesses to provide disclosures if a reasonable person interacting with the chatbot would be misled to believe they are interacting with a human.
+• Existing law requires an operator of a companion chatbot, as defined, to provide a disclosure regarding the companion chatbot’s artificial identity if a reasonable person interacting with the companion chatbot would be misled to believe that the person is interacting with a human.

 Limits and Unknowns